Code-Institute-Submissions/Variant-Office/README.md

 Credits
 Content
-The text for section Y was copied from the Wikipedia article Z Media
+The text for the about.html page was obtained from current Variant Office website.

+Media:
-The photos used in this site were obtained from ...
+All photos were obtained from www.unsplash.com

 Acknowledgements
-I received inspiration for this project from X
+I received inspiration and guidance for this project's style from Ashvin De Vos at Variant Office.